Russian landing ship Kondopoga: History

 On 14 April 2020, Kondopoga left port for exercises in the Barents Sea.
 In early 2021, she sailed to the Mediterranean, transiting the Bosporus on 17 April 2021, and entering the Black Sea.
 In June 2024, Kondopoga and the Ivan Gren-class landing ship Ivan Gren carried out exercises in the Barents Sea.
+The ship was reported active in 2026, deploying with a Northern Fleet task force into Arctic waters.